ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 These output files are used as inputs for the UFS weather model, and are described in the `Users Guide
 <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/InputsOutputs.html#grid-description-and-initial-condition-files>`__.

+..
+   COMMENT: Change link above (structure of "latest" is significantly different)

 UFS Weather Model
 -----------------
 As mentioned previously, the workflow can be run in ‘community’ or ‘nco’ mode, which determines